 To submit meeting forms or community service projects click on FORMS

 To find information contained in the move in folder and the constitution click on FILES

 For any questions you can contact Shaelyn Domansky at email@example.com.

-Organization of honors students working to make the transition of freshman into college and honors smoother and more successful.
+This organization consists of Honors students working to make the transition of freshmen into college and Honors smoother and more successful.